AnirudhMor/Plant.It_Black-Rock/README.md

 - 📱 Fully responsive on all devices
 - 🌐 Deployed and publicly accessible

-## 🧠 (Optional) AI Integration
-🪴 **Future Scope**: You can integrate an AI-powered assistant or plant recommendation engine using APIs (like OpenAI or HuggingFace) to suggest environment-friendly practices or plant types based on user input.

 ## 👨‍💻 Creators ❤️
 - 🧑‍💻 Anirudh